siznax/wptools/README.rst

         :target: https://pypi.python.org/pypi/wptools/

-Get the plain text, wikitext, HTML, or parse tree of an article via MediaWiki API.
-You may get the whole article in those formats, just the "lead" section (summary), the Infobox (if extant), or a representative image for the article.
+Get the plain text, wikitext, HTML, or parse tree of an article via `MediaWiki API`_.
+You may get the whole article in those formats, just the "lead_" section (summary), the Infobox_ (if extant), or a representative image_ for the article.

-See also: `MediaWiki API:Client code`_

-P.S. "(for Humans)" à la @kennethreitz, in parentheses because that is a goal.
+These are purpose-built python methods intended to ease use for common requests (by me anyway ;) in the style of @kennethreitz `requests`_.
+We say "(for Humans)" because that is a goal.

+You can learn more about the API paths we use here: `FETCH.txt`_, and the many other wrappers for the MediaWiki API that do more or less here: `MediaWiki API:Client code`_.
+An newer (and ostensibly more robust) path to content is provided by RESTBase_ which we hope to make use of.

+Contributions are happily welcome!

 Install